 But when next morning came there was a steady rain falling, so thick that when you looked out of the window you could see neither the mountains nor the woods nor even the stream in the garden.
 "Of course it would be raining!" said Edmund.
 They had just finished their breakfast with the Professor and were upstairs in the room he had set apart for them-a long, low room with two windows looking out in one direction and two in another.
 "Do stop grumbling, Ed," said Susan.
 "Ten to one it'll clear up in an hour or so.
 And in the meantime we're pretty well off.
-There's a wireless and lots of books."
-"Not for me," said Peter; "I'm going to explore in the house."
+There's a wireless and lots of books," "Not for me," said Peter; "I'm going to explore in the house."
 Everyone agreed to this and that was how the adventures began.
 It was the sort of house that you never seem to come to the end of, and it was full of unexpected places.
-The first few doors they tried led only into spare bedrooms, as everyone had expected that they would; but soon they came to a very long room full of pictures and there they found a suit of armor; and after that was a room all hung with green, with a harp in one corner; and then came three steps down and five steps up, and then a kind of little upstairs hall and a door that led out onto a balcony, and then a whole series of rooms that led into each other and were lined with books-most of them very old books and some bigger than a Bible in a church.
+The first few doors they tried led only into spare bedrooms, as everyone had expected that they would; but steps up, and then a kind of little upstairs hall and a door that led out onto a balcony, and then a whole series of rooms that led into each other and were lined with books-most of them very old books and some bigger than a Bible in a church.
 And shortly after that they looked into a room that was quite empty except for one big wardrobe; the sort that has a looking-glass in the door.
 There was nothing else in the room at all except a dead bluebottle on the window-sill.
 "Nothing there!" said Peter, and they all trooped out again-all except Lucy.
 She stayed behind because she thought it would be worth while trying the door of the wardrobe, even though she felt almost sure that it would be locked.
 To her surprise it opened quite easily, and two moth-balls dropped out.
-6 / The Lion, the Witch and the Wardrobe